Campbell-Muscle-Lab/FiberSim/docs/pages/demos/getting_started/isotonic_shortening/isotonic_shortening.md

 nav_order: 3
 ---

-# Ramp shortening
+# Isotonic shortening

 ## Overview

-This demo builds on the [isometric activation]('../isometric_activation/isometric_activation.html') and [ramp shortening]('../ramp_shortening/ramp_shortening.html')demos and shows how to run a single simulation where the muscle is activated isometrically and then allowed to shorten against a constant load.
+This demo builds on the [isometric activation](../isometric_activation/isometric_activation.html) and [ramp shortening](../ramp_shortening/ramp_shortening.html) demos and shows how to run a single simulation where the muscle is activated isometrically and then allowed to shorten against a constant load.

 ## What this demo does